17 Best Eating Habits for People With Diabetes

 Your protein portion is palm-sized

 Overindulging in protein could impact your blood sugar levels, especially if that protein at your meal is from red meat, which may have an adverse impact on insulin sensitivity, says Massey.
 Increased consumption of red meat has been associated with an increased risk of type 2 diabetes in research.
 It’s also not a bad idea to limit intake of red meats to improve cardiovascular health, says Massey.
 Processed meats like deli meat and hot dogs can also increase the risk of diabetes.
+(Be sure to check out this list of healthy foods that diabetics are bound to love.)

 You eat balanced meals